ubcctf/ubcctf.github.io/_posts/2022-03-13-utctf-sunset.md

 Why does this work?
 Well mostly because of the
 [shift theorem and circular convolution theorem](https://en.wikipedia.org/wiki/Discrete_Fourier_transform#Shift_theorem), `compute_arr` adds to the array a phase shifted copy of itself.
+On top of this convolution naturally forms a group operation, so it magically lends itself to this group structure.
 I didn't really think too hard about why these things work, and mostly just made good guesses.
-I'll work out the math some other day.
+I'll work out the math some other day (including as to whether directly recovering the private keys is possible)

 ## Solve script